woojiahao/tp/docs/team/woojiahao.md

     * Implement custom callout elements for documentation (Pull request [\#175](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/175))
     * Implement "Back to Top" button for documentation pages (Pull request [\#175](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/175))
   * User Guide:
-    * Added documentation for own features like get total expenditure and budget management logic:
+    * Added documentation for own features like get total expenditure and budget management logic
-    * Added documentation on command breakdown and constraints of argument and prefixes:
+    * Added documentation on command breakdown and constraints of argument and prefixes
-    * Migrated old AB3 layout to use new layout including TOC and callouts:
+    * Migrated old AB3 layout to use new layout including TOC and callouts
   * Developer Guide:
-    * Added implementation details of own features like get total expenditure and budget management logic.
+    * Added implementation details of own features like get total expenditure and budget management logic
-    * Added documentation on continuous integration.
+    * Added documentation on continuous integration
+    * Added documentation on storage component
-    * Migrated old AB3 layout to use new layout including TOC and callouts.
+    * Migrated old AB3 layout to use new layout including TOC and callouts

 * **Community**:
-  * PRs reviewed (with non-trivial review comments): refer to [here.](https://github.com/AY2324S1-CS2103-T16-3/tp/pulls?q=is%3Apr+reviewed-by%3Awoojiahao)
+  * PRs reviewed (with non-trivial review comments): refer to [here](https://github.com/AY2324S1-CS2103-T16-3/tp/pulls?q=is%3Apr+reviewed-by%3Awoojiahao)
-    * Reviewed **47/104** PRs opened with a total of **213** comments and increasing...
+    * Reviewed **47/104** PRs with a total of **213** comments and increasing
-  * Contributed to forum discussions: refer to [here.](https://nus-cs2103-ay2324s1.github.io/dashboards/contents/forum-activities.html)
+  * Contributed to forum discussions: refer to [here](https://nus-cs2103-ay2324s1.github.io/dashboards/contents/forum-activities.html)
-    * Provided assistance and participated in discussions on the forum with **70** posts.
+    * Provided assistance and participated in discussions on the forum with **70** posts

 * **Tools**:
   * Integrated TestFX to the project (Pull request [\#93](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/93))
-  * Integrated a new Github plugin (CircleCI) to the team repo